ayo-d09/aws-auto-remediation-system/README.md

-# AWS Monitoring & Auto-Healing System
+## AWS auto-remediation system

-This is a simple setup that watches your EC2 instance 24/7 and automatically fixes problems before you even notice using CloudWatch, Lambda, and Terraform.
+This is a monitoring and auto-healing system using a simple setup that watches your EC2 instance 24/7 and automatically fixes problems before you even notice using CloudWatch, Lambda, and Terraform.

 ## What It Does